 Jersey contributed toward the construction of an additional OECD Multilateral Instrument (MLI) which in 2017 Jersey was among the first jurisdictions to sign and put into practice.
 The treaty was created to implement BEPS treaty measures and to amend bilateral treaties.
 The Island became the third jurisdiction in the world to complete ratification when domestic legislation was implemented in 2017.

-Jersey actively participates in international BEPS Working Groups:
+Jersey actively participates in international BEPS working groups as:

-- The Island is vice chair of the ad hoc working group created by the OECD to monitor international implementation of CBCR, and is also a member of the Steering Group.
+- vice chair of the ad hoc working group created by the OECD to monitor international implementation of CBCR and is also a member of the Steering Group

-- Jersey is also a member of the OECD ad hoc working group that has developed the BEPS multilateral treaty.
+- a member of the OECD ad hoc working group that has developed the BEPS multilateral treaty.